vbrozik/cp-snmp/README.md

 snmpwalk localhost NET-SNMP-EXTEND-MIB::nsExtendObjects
 ```

+## Testing the deployment

+For testing run the script `tools/snmp_test.bash`

+It will add a temporary SNMP user, run `snmpwalk` on few usual OIDs and then run `snmpwalk`
+on the custom OIDs.
+Check if there are the wanted OIDs with expected values.

-## Preparing snmp tools
+### Preparing snmp tools

 You can prepare the default parameters for the Net-snmp tools .
-The following settings were tested on Check Point Gaia.
+The following settings were
+tested on Check Point Gaia.
+The testing script (above) already makes this preparation except
+for the username and password.

 ``` bash
 mkdir -p ~/.snmp/mibs/